Personalwerk/Leaflet.InteractiveCountryVectorLayer/README.md

 subunit   | identical (?) to admin

 ## Using the Leaflet-Plugin
-The tiles obtained in the previous section are consumed by the Leafelet-Plugin located at [layer/](layer).
-Take a look at [tilegen/](its README) to get API-Documentation and further explanations of its inner workings.
+The tiles obtained in the previous section are consumed by the Leafelet-Plugin located at [layer](layer/).
+Take a look at [its README](tilegen/) to get API-Documentation and further explanations of its inner workings.

 ## More Examples
-A usage-Example is provided in [examples/](examples).
+A usage-Example is provided in [examples](examples/).